Patient Safety Tools

-The Medical Office Survey on Patient Safety Culture: 2012 Comparative Database Report presents data from 23,679 staff within 934 U.S. medical offices that completed the Medical Office Survey on Patient Safety Culture so offices can compare their patient safety culture to other medical offices.
+The Medical Office Survey on Patient Safety Culture presents data from staff within U.S. medical offices that completed the Medical Office Survey on Patient Safety Culture so offices can compare their patient safety culture to other medical offices.
 The full report contains detailed comparative data for various medical office characteristics (number of providers, specialty, ownership, and region) and staff positions.

-The Nursing Home Survey on Patient Safety Culture: 2011 User Comparative Database Report is based on data from 226 nursing homes in the United States and provides initial results that nursing homes can use to compare their patient safety culture to other U.S. nursing homes.
+The Nursing Home Survey on Patient Safety Culture is based on data from nursing homes in the United States and provides initial results that nursing homes can use to compare their patient safety culture to other U.S. nursing homes.
 The report consists of a narrative description of the findings and four appendixes presenting data by nursing home characteristics and respondent characteristics.